 Georgia is a year-round destination.
 In Georgia, you can swim in the sea as late as November – one of the longest swimming seasons in Europe.
 After that, why not head to the mountains, where there is guaranteed snow until late April, making Georgia a top destination for skiers and snowboarders.

 With five peaks higher than Mont Blanc (4,808 meters), Georgia’s High Caucasus Mountains are comparable to the European Alps and by far less crowded.
 The fabled region of Svaneti, nestled in these mountains, is a place of magic and fear, even for Georgians themselves.
 Access to peaks like Mount Shkhara (5,201 meters) and Mount Ushba (4,710 meters) and opportunities to stay with Svan families in villages make trekking in this region an outdoor and cultural adventure.

 Infrastructure and facilities are rapidly being developed in Georgia.
 Monuments and routes are being renovated and made more accessible.
 Almost every week there is a new travel opportunity in Georgia.
-It offers the following types of tourism: adventure tourism, cultural tourism, wine tourism, eco-tourism, hunting tourism, cruise tourism, extreme tourism combined with cultural tourism, bird-watching tourism, speleo tourism, mountain tourism, archaeological tourism, culinary tourism, ethnographical tourism, educational tourism.
-The New York Times ranked Georgia 6-th among 52 best countries for the tourism destination.
+It offers the following types of tourism: adventure tourism, cultural tourism, wine tourism, eco-tourism, hunting tourism, cruise tourism, extreme tourism combined with cultural tourism, bird-watching tourism, speleo tourism, mountain tourism, archaeological tourism, culinary tourism, ethnographical tourism, and educational tourism.
 Tbilisi has become one of the safest capitals in the Western World comparable to Lisbon or Vienna